Sign In

 2019

-Listed on the New York Stock Exchange (valued at approximately 3 trillion won)
+Listed on the New York Stock Exchange (valued at about 3 trillion won)

 2021

-Officially acquired by Salesforce (acquired for approximately 30 trillion won)
+Officially acquired by Salesforce (for around 30 trillion won)

-A memorable moment for me was February 14, 2013.
-The Slack team had a web-based MVP with channels, members, and conversations in two weeks and started eating dog food.
-At the time, CEO Stewart reportedly made it a rule that anyone who had a conversation anywhere other than Slack would be fined $500.
-(Of course, it was a joke and no one actually paid it.)
+Personally, the most impressive moment was February 14, 2013.
+In two weeks, the Slack team built a web-based MVP with channels, members, and conversations, and began intense dogfooding.
+Reportedly, CEO Stewart introduced a rule that anyone who had a conversation anywhere other than Slack would have to pay a $500 fine.
+(Of course, it was just a joke and no one actually paid.)

 💬